jvanlier/til/python/matplotlib-plot-many-images.md

         img_paths: Collection (e.g. List/Array) of Path instances or plain old strings with path of images to plot.
         suptitle: Title on top.
-        ncols: number of columns
+        ncols: Number of columns.
-        figsize_x: the width of the image
+        figsize_x: The width of the image.
-        figsize_y_per_row: the height of the image *per row*.
+        figsize_y_per_row: The height of the image *per row*.
 Usually requires some tweaking depending on image size.
     """
     nrows = ceil(len(img_paths) / ncols)